ThatGuyAgain42/sandboxrepo/README.md

 # sandboxrepo
-familiarizing myself with how repos work the hard way via attempting to make an osu skin
+familiarizing myself with how repos work the hard way via attempting to make an osu skin.
+Inspired by the Dracula programming color pallet

 # Todo:
 > Ranking letters